HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 this property.
 We refer commenters to [discussion and rationale here](https://github.com/HL7/smart-web-messaging/pull/4) and welcome any additional feedback on this point.

+A future revision of this specification may additionally use JSON Web Signatures for security.

 #### General FHIR API interactions
-In the current proposal, we limit message types to `ui` and `scratchpad` for messages sent from the app to the EHR client.
-However, it might be convenient for apps if the SMART Web Messaging standard supported a `fhir` message type, which would signify messages meant to be relayed from the app, through the EHR client to the FHIR server.
+In the current proposal, we limit roles to `ui` and `app`.
+However, it might be convenient for apps if the SMART Web Messaging standard supported a `fhir` role, which would signify messages meant to be relayed from the app, through the EHR client to the FHIR server.
 We welcome ballot comments that speak to the merits or risks of this capability; based on feedback we will consider introducing  a `fhir.*` message type.

 #### Independent maturity models for message types and activities
 FHIRCast and CDS Hooks specify their events (or hooks) in separate specifications, using their own maturity models and lifecycles.
 Should the SMART Web Messaging adopt similar patterns for its message types and activities?